-Depending on your circumstances, getting your legal and financial affairs in order may be relatively simple or it may involve some more specialised planning.
-Either way, it can be a little easier in the first instance if you understand some of the various aspects you might need to think about.
+Getting your legal and financial affairs in order may be relatively simple or it may involve some more specialised planning.
+Either way, it can be a little easier if you understand more about the various aspects you might need to think about.

-Estate planning involves much more than just having an up-to-date Will (although that’s one important aspect).
-As part of your estate plan, here are some questions you’ll need to consider (or download them in our estate planning fact sheet).
+Estate planning involves much more than just having an up to date Will, although that’s one important aspect.
+As part of your estate plan, here are some questions you should consider.

 It’s important that any paperwork or records of your estate planning activities are kept in a safe place and that the executor of your Will or a trusted family member or friend knows where to find this information if something happens to you.